ZacharyGeurts/AMOURANTHRTX/README.md

 GLHF.
 Pre Alpha o/ ... the commits are chunky and full commits brings back files that should stay dead.
 Ever forward.
 Clean if adding a new file.
 We have incremental.
 Nice.
-Logging can simply tell you the line that it logged at, simple debugging. *coughzerocost
+Logging can simply tell you the filename and line number that it logged at, simple debugging. *coughzerocost
 ```
 # CAUTION: WE WILL CLEAR YOUR TERMINAL SCREEN
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX